MikeRega7/mikerega7.github.io/_posts/2023-02-13-htb-writeup-october.md

 ---
 ![](/assets/images/htb-writeup-october/october_logo.png)

-October is a fun medium linux box where're going to upload a php5 reverse shell to win access and to be root we have to exploit a Buffer Overflow.Important= Maybe the writeup have errors according me everything is good but I had errors with the file of the writeup sorry if something is wrong I'll fix it
+October is a fun medium linux box where're going to upload a php5 reverse shell to win access and to be root we have to exploit a Buffer Overflow.Important= Maybe the writeup have errors according me everything is good but I had errors with the file of the writeup sorry if something is wrong I'll fix it.

 ## Port Scan